GenomicMedLab/bioinformatics-python/README.md

-# bioinformatics-python
+# Bioinformatics with Python

-This repo contains exercises for the CSHL 2024 Seqtec course
+Exercises for the "Bioinformatics with Python" module at the 2024 Advanced Sequencing Technologies and Applications course at Cold Spring Harbor Laboratories.

 ## Installation